mikalhart/Glowing-Puck-Network/ReadMe.md

 # The Glowing Wedding Puck

-Glowing Pucks are coaster-sized objects ostensibly built to decorate tables at a wedding/celebration dinner, but with a few surprises.
-They are small resin sculptures, made of dried English wildflowers embedded in an epoxy disc, encased in a 3D-printed shell.
+Glowing Pucks are coaster-sized art objects ostensibly built to decorate tables at a celebration dinner, but with a few unexpected surprises.
+They are small, circular resin creations made of dried English wildflowers embedded in an epoxy disc, encased in a 3D-printed shell.

 ![Pre-glow Puck](Images/Puck.jpg)